honeycombs89/honeycombs89/README.md

 <img src='github_header_banner.png' alt="banner"></img> <br>
 My name is Nicole Combs.
-(Like honeycomb, but without the :bee:</g-emoji> .. ) I'm a Full stack Software Engineer currently residing in the :sunny: state!
+(Like honeycomb, but without the :bee:</g-emoji> .. ) I'm a Fullstack Software Engineer currently residing in the :sunny: state!
 I love sunflowers :sunflower: and building sandcastles :european_castle: on the beach.
 Front-end Development is my niche.
 I love seeing the colors and design POP on screen!
 I am currently with 100 Devs, but always looking for opportunities that will allow me to grow in my career.

 😄 Pronouns: She/Her <br>